-In addition, as part of the audit, Bureau Veritas identified processes in place that could be considered strengths or Best Practices and also provided high level recommendations as Opportunities for Improvement (OFIs).
+In addition, as part of the audit, Bureau Veritas identified processes in place that could be considered strengths or Best Practices (Section 9.2) and have also provided detailed recommendations as Opportunities for Improvement (OFIs) shown in Table 5 under Section 9.1 below.

 A brief closing meeting was held at each location at the conclusion of the site visit.
-This meeting focused on positive aspects of the respective EMS as well as a high-level discussion specific to deviations identified during the audit.
+This meeting focused on positive aspects of the respective EMS as well as a high-level discussion specific to opportunities for improvement identified during the audit.